Enjoy your next company picnic or family gathering in a reservable picnic area at Oxbow Regional Park.

 Each reservable area includes shelter, tables, large barbecue, horseshoe pit, potable water, pit or flush toilets, parking area and turfed play area.
 Electricity is not available.

 There is a vehicle fee of $5 per motorized vehicle and $7 per bus on all days.
 This fee is in addition to the reservation fees.

-The prices listed above are for weekends between May 15 and Oct.
-30. Non-holiday weekdays between May 15 and Oct.
-30 are available at a 20 percent discount.
-All days from Nov.
-1 through May 14 are available at 50 percent of full price.
+The prices listed above are for Saturdays, Sundays and holidays between May 15 and Oct.
+30. Non-holidays Monday through Friday between May 15 and Oct.
+30 are charged the weekday fee of $50.
+All picnic reservations from Oct.
+31 through May 14 are charged the weekday fee of $50.